-Sperm analysis can be utilised in a variety of manners.
-One possible outcome is to check the general health of your male, as the quality of his swimmers can offer a general guide.
+A dog sperm test can be utilised in a variety of manners.
+One possible outcome is to check your dog’s general health, as the quality of his swimmers can offer a general guide.
 For example, a sample of semen containing sperm that lacks motility could indicate that your male is deficient in the necessary nutrients and vitamins.
 It is a well-known fact that traditional, lower-end dog biscuits do not offer the same benefit as raw food and may lead to spermatozoa dysmorphia.

 Before listing your male as a stud dog, it would be advantageous to test his semen.
-If there is good sperm present, then you can advocate the use of the stud dog even if he is not proven.
+If there is good sperm present, you can advocate using the stud dog even if it is not proven.
 In our clinic, we use a state-of-the-art microscope, which allows you to view the sperm on a small screen, without the need for additional eyepieces (found on traditional microscopes).
-Next, a haemocytometer is used to gain a count of sperm (per million).
+Next, a hemocytometer is used to gain a count of sperm (per million).
 We combine our 30+ years of experience with specialised equipment to produce reliable and replicable results.

 An unhealthy male canine can manifest their needs in a myriad of ways.
-A change of appetite, gaining or losing weight – there is simply too many to list.
+A change of appetite, gaining or losing weight – there are simply too many to list.
 However, an often ignored and less obvious indicator is the condition of the semen.
-Less motile sperm, universal dysmorphia and an overall low count are typical of an injurious dog.
+In the dog sperm test, you may notice less motile sperm, universal dysmorphia, and an overall low count are typical of an injurious dog.

 On the contrary, in a female, where needs are not met, it is often displayed through a phantom pregnancy; if a bitch is stressed during gestation, general reabsorption of the puppies can occur.

 We do offer unique sperm testing at our clinic, starting from just £20.
-If this is something you are interested in, then please contact us so we can arrange to book you in.
+If this is something you are interested in, please contact us to arrange to book you in.